 While the plants are in their first year their root systems are underdeveloped, so keeping them regularly watered will help with their growth.

 If your soil doesn’t thaw within a week or two after your hop rhizomes arrive, or if your soil stays saturated for several weeks after it thaws, we recommend you pot your hop rhizomes until later in the spring.
 Potting the rhizome will help the plant to get started, and increase the first year growing cycle.

 Creating A Hop Trellis

 Hop trellises can take many different shapes and sizes.
-For the first year, many growers opt to use a 6-8 foot stake, which allows the plant to establish it’s roots.
+For the first year, many growers opt to use a 6-8 foot stake, which allows the plant to establish a strong root system.
 In the following years, hops will grow up to 20 feet tall, and will benefit from a structure that can support this growth.
-Hops can weight over 20lbs per plant, so making a strong structure will help keep your hops off the ground.
+Hops can weight over 20 lbs per plant, so making a strong structure will help keep your hops off the ground.

 Training Hop Plants

 Hop plants typically emerge with the first spring plants.
 At this point, commercial growers will have their own pruning and training schedules, but for small yards it is advisable to select the 3-4 shoots and train them onto your trellis.
 Pruning back all other growth shoots will encourage the plants energy to be focused on those 3-4 shoots you have selected.